Lokno/obs-shaderfilter-misc/README.md

 - Your filter is now applied!
 - See below for details about how to set-up each specific effect

+## How to download a single file from GitHub

+- click the name of the file
+- click the icon with the downward arrow in the header of the source code panel

 ## Audio Fade

 Slowly fades a source in when an audio source passes a certain volume threshold

+### Shader Options

+These options appear when in the Filters window after loading the shader

+- Audio source - the source of the audio you wish to detect
+- Activation Threshold - The volume level to start fading in the source (0.2 -> 20%)
+- Fade In Rate - The rate to fade in the source (larger value is faster)
+- Fade Out Rate - The rate to fade out the source (larger value is faster)